Viking Mergers & Acquisitions (HQ)

 Charlotte, NC 28277

 Jay’s father, Brad, was a serial entrepreneur growing and selling 3 of his own businesses.
 Brad saw an opportunity to take his real-world knowledge to assist other closely held business owners with their exit strategy.
-After graduating from Appalachian State with a Finance degree, Jay started working with his father, at Viking Mergers & Acquisitions in 1996.
+After graduating from Appalachian State with a Finance degree, Jay started Viking M&A with his father in June 1996.
 In 2015, Jay bought out his father and continued to grow the business opening up additional offices.
-Today, Viking has 7 offices and is the largest of its kind in the Southeast.
+Today, Viking has 9 offices and is the largest of its kind in the Southeast.
 Jay continues to be recognized as a trusted top producing business intermediary in the Carolinas, while helping lead and guide the Viking team with record growth.
 Jay’s dedication and experience, combined with his passion for serving business owners, are found in hundreds of successfully closed transactions and satisfied client testimonials.

 Jay lives in South Charlotte, and is happily married to Deanna, and have a blended family with 5 children.

 My Recent Posts

 - LLC vs C-Corp vs S-Corp: Choosing a Business Structure

 - VIKING CELEBRATES 25 YEARS IN BUSINESS WITH NEW BRANDING

 - What is the Best Way to Sell Your Small Business?

 - Change in Presidential Administration: What might that mean for selling your business?